airpwr/airpwr/README.md

 			home			Displays the pwr home path
-			help, h			Displays syntax and descriptive information for calling pwr version, v		Displays this verion of pwr remove, rm		Removes package data from the local machine update			Updates the pwr command to the latest version which			Displays the package version and digest
+			help, h			Displays syntax and descriptive information for calling pwr version, v		Displays this verion of pwr prune			Removes out-of-date packages from the local machine remove, rm		Removes package data from the local machine update			Updates the pwr command to the latest version which			Displays the package version and digest